jg-k/learn-ruby-and-rails/README.md

 I mention it here because I purchased a copy and it is established as a classic, though I personally have not yet got much out of it.
 It contains a catalogue of techniques that is not easy to assimilate.
 I guess it is best to read it slowly, and immediately try out a technique in your codebase to see where it makes sense.
 Maybe better luck in the future.
 - [A Common–Sense Guide to Data Structures and Algorithms](https://www.amazon.co.uk/Common-Sense-Guide-Data-Structures-Algorithms/dp/1680507222) by Jen Wengrow
 I was going through the Odin Ruby chapters and took a break to go through this book.
 I'd recommend it if you've never had computer science courses, as it's very much "algorithms for dummies".
 Great to get just enough algorithm culture for all these code katas (sorting, linked lists, b-trees, etc.).
 Covers most of the classics and stops when things get complex, so I intend to follow up with a next-level book on the topic at a later stage, yet it's totally sufficient to get rid of beginner/latecomer fear of the topic.
 Easy read.
+- [Layered Design for Ruby on Rails Application](https://www.packtpub.com/en-us/product/layered-design-for-ruby-on-rails-applications-9781801813785) by Valdimir Dementyev (read Feb 2025)
+En excellent book describing the rails way, how to stay on it as long as possible, when and how to get out of it.
+Describes very well how to build new abstration layers in a wide variety of common use cases, always explaining why it may be beneficial.
+Good description of anti patterns as well.

 ### Process & mindset
 - [Shape Up](https://basecamp.com/shapeup) by Ryan Singer